Active | February 13 2019

 Unfortunately, the amendment moves away from extended producer responsibility for managing cigarette butt waste, and instead merely clarifies that butts are in fact a serious form of litter.

 While tossing butts into the environment is already considered littering in Maine, law enforcement officers have to date not been vigorous in assessing fines for this type of littering.
-It is our hope that if LD544 passes it will inspire heightened enforcement of litter laws to motivate a shift in thinking about butts, and help smokers connect to their responsibility in ensuring proper disposal.
+LD544 could help inspire heightened enforcement of litter laws to motivate a shift in thinking about butts, and help smokers connect to their responsibility in ensuring proper disposal.

 The Maine Chapter is also considering working with municipalities to install more ashcans at key entry points to beaches and parks near waterways feeding into the ocean to help curb the rate at which butts are entering the ecosystem and inspire smokers to think critically about their accountability for this significant problem.

 Consider emailing or calling your state house and senate elected to let them know that you support EPR for cigarette butts, and look forward to a future iteration of the legislation that dives back into extended producer responsibility.
 Give a shout if you need contact info!

 LD544, An Act To Create Extended Producer Responsibility for Post-consumer Waste Generated from the Use of Tobacco Products is sponsored by Maine House Representative Lydia Blume, and started out as a concept draft that sought to establish a system under which producers of tobacco products develop, finance and implement stewardship programs to collect, transport, process and safely dispose of post-consumer tobacco waste to reduce, prevent and mitigate the environmental effects of the disposal of that waste in the State.